 When your soil's moisture, temperature and drainage are just right, then it's time to start your herbal tea garden!

-Over-working soggy soil tends to break down the soil's structure.
+Over-working wet soil tends to break down the soil's structure.
 As it dries, the soil's natural air pockets compress, leaving hard clumps of dirt that air, nutrients and beneficial insects can't penetrate.
-In short: working too-wet soil creates a mess!

 So, no matter how ready you are to start raking and weeding and digging and planting ... make sure your soil is ready, too!